 In January, Bob Yarbrough and Don Carson spoke at the EFCA’s theology conference: “Understanding the Complementarian Position: Considering Implications and Exploring Practices in the Home and the Local Church” (TGC report).
 The MP3s are well worth listening to.

 In a Q&A someone asked Don Carson about William Webb’s redemptive-movement hermeneutic, and Carson replied that it is unconvincing.
-Carson followed up with an email (see this 3-page PDF): “As for bibliography,” writes Carson, “the literature is pretty extensive, but the two most substantive review articles evaluating Webb’s book are” these:
+Carson followed up with an email (which the EFCA made available but that isn’t online now): “As for bibliography,” writes Carson, “the literature is pretty extensive, but the two most substantive review articles evaluating Webb’s book are” these:

 Thomas R. Schreiner.
 “William J. Webb’s Slaves, Women and Homosexuals: A Review Article.”
 The Southern Baptist Journal of Theology 6, no. 1 (2002): 46–65.

 Wayne Grudem.
 “Review Article: Should We Move Beyond the New Testament to a Better Ethic?
 An Analysis of William J. Webb, Slaves, Women and Homosexuals: Exploring the Hermeneutics of Cultural Analysis.”
 Journal of the Evangelical Theological Society 47 (2004): 299–346.

 Wayne Grudem. “‘A Redemptive-Movement Hermeneutic: The Slavery Analogy’ (Ch 22) and ‘Gender Equality and Homosexuality’ (Ch 23) by William J. Webb.”
 Journal for Biblical Manhood and Womanhood 10, no. 1 (2005): 96–120.